Making your content accessible

 Consider whether you need a basic accessibility evaluation, or whether you should do a detailed evaluation instead.
 GOV.UK gives further information:

 Using just the keyboard, try using the Tab key to navigate through the page.
 You should always be able to tell where you are.
 The focus should follow the active links in the correct order for reading the page.
+The text of the links should describe the action or destination of the link.

 Edge browser has a Read aloud function.
 Find this under the 3dots settings button in the top right-hand corner.

-- LJMU online content style guide
+- LJMU web content style guide

 - Teaching and Learning Academy accessibility statement (Canvas)

-- Facilities for disabled users
+- LJMU facilities for disabled users

 - Government guidance